natanielmendes/18-diving-into-redux/README.md

 ### Project for diving into different redux concepts and exploring its functionalities

-In order to run this project, use the following `npm` commands:
+In order to run this project, type the following `npm` commands in a terminal:

 `npm install`